MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 - :ref:`managedc.binding`: Specifies the mechanism to seamlessly link your Java and Managed C code together.
 - :ref:`wasm.wasi`: Discover WASI, the WebAssembly System Interface implemented by MicroEJ.
 - :ref:`Troubleshooting <managedc.troubleshooting>`: Assistance for resolving common issues when working with Managed C.
-- :ref:`Linear memory <managedc.linear.memory>`: An overview of the Wasm Linear memory.
+- :ref:`Linear memory <managedc.linear.memory>`: Configure the WebAssembly Linear memory.

 ..
    | Copyright 2023-2025, MicroEJ Corp.
 Content in this space is free